-Living as a Dutch expat in Davao, I’ve found appreciation for things that are different – not better or worse – from what I was used to in the Netherlands.
+Living as a Dutch expat in the Philippines, I’ve found renewed appreciation for all things larger than life.
 In this Poem of Appreciation I pay tribute to: wind

 What’s not to love about a gentle breeze,